-3.4 Unsupervised 3D moving object detection with a moving camera 27

-4.1 3D-OES predict 3D object motion under agent-object and object-object interac- tions, using a graph neural network over 3D feature maps of detected objects.
-Node features capture the appearance of an object node and its immediate con- text, and edge features capture relative 3D locations between two nodes, so the model is translational invariant.
-After message passing between nodes, the node and edge features are decoded to future 3D rotations and translations for each object.
-33 4.2 Forward unrolling of our dynamics model and the graph-XYZ baseline.
+3.4 Unsupervised 3D moving object detection with a moving camera 27 4.1 3D-OES predict 3D object motion under agent-object and object-object interactions, using a graph neural network over 3D feature maps of detected objects.
+Node features capture the appearance of an object node and its immediate context, and edge features capture relative 3D locations between two nodes, so the model is translational invariant.
+After message passing between nodes, the node and edge features are decoded to future 3D rotations and translations for each 22 4.0 5 33 4.2 Forward unrolling of our dynamics model and the graph-XYZ baseline.
 Left: pushing.
 Right: falling.
 In the top row, we show (randomly sampled) camera views that we use as input to our model.
 The second row shows the ground-truth motion of the object from the front view.
 Rows 3, 4 show the predicted object motion from our model and the graph-XYZ baseline from the same front camera viewpoint.
-Our model better matches the ground-truth object motion than the 40 4.3 Neurally rendered simulation videos from three different views Left: groundtruth simulation videos from the dataset.
+Our model better matches the ground-truth object motion than the graph-XYZ baseline.
+The latter does not capture object appearance in any way.
+40 4.3 Neurally rendered simulation videos from three different views Left: groundtruth simulation videos from the dataset.
 The simulation is generated by the Bullet Physics Simulation.
 Right: neurally rendered simulation video from the proposed model.
 Our model forcasts the future latent feature by explicitly warping the latent 3D feature maps, and we pass these warped latent 3D feature maps through the learned 3D-to-2D image decoder to decode them into human interpretable images.
-We can render the images from any arbitrary views and the 4.4 Neurally rendered simulation videos of counterfactual experiments.
-The first row shows the ground truth simulation video from the dataset.
-Only the first frame in this video is used as input to our model to produce the predicted sim- ulations.
+We can render the images from any arbitrary views and the 41 4.4 Neurally rendered simulation videos of counterfactual experiments.
+The first 1.1 row shows the ground truth simulation video from the dataset.
+Only the first frame in this video is used as input to our model to produce the predicted simulations.
 The second row shows the ground truth simulation from a query view.
 Note that our model can render images from any arbitrary view.
 We choose this particular view for better visualization.
 The third row shows the future prediction from our model given the input image.
-The following rows show the simulation after manipulating an objects (in the blue box) according the instruction on the 11 4.5 Collision-free pushing on a real-world setup.
+The following rows show the simulation after manipulating an objects (in the blue box) according the instruction on the 12 4.5 Collision-free pushing on a real-world setup.
 The task is to push a mouse to a target location without colliding into any obstacles.
-Our robot can successfully 42 43 4.6 4.7 Real-world setup with Baxter 44 44 5.1 We propose a novel policy representation that generalizes to unseen objects and camera views.
-In contrast to prevalent approaches that learn state-to-action or image-to-action mappings, our proposed model decomposes a policy into a behavior selection module that uses visual observations and a library of behaviors to select from that uses abstract state representations as inputs.
-46
+Our robot can successfully complete the task with 3 push attempts.
+13 4.6 14 4.7 14 5.1 We propose a novel policy representation that generalizes to unseen objects and camera views.
+In contrast to prevalent approaches that learn state-to-action or image-to-action mappings, our proposed model decomposes a policy into a behavior selection module that uses visual observations and a library of behaviors to select from that uses abstract state representations as inputs 16